Quantitative non-classicality of mediated interactions: Accessible mediator

 This bound is also non-trivial and its violation has been demonstrated in Ref.~\cite{Ganardi2022}, which focused on negativity as a concrete correlation (entanglement) measure.
 The system under consideration involved two cavity modes $A$ and $B$ coupled via two-level atom $M$.
-This scenario is particularly good for demonstrating the violation because the dimension of the mediator is as small as it can be whereas the dimensions of the probes are in principle unbounded.
+This scenario is particularly well-suited to demonstrate the violation because the dimension of the mediator is as small as it can be whereas the dimensions of the probes are in principle unbounded.